 Diagnosis of disc problems

-Diagnosis of disc problems involves:
+The diagnosis of disc problems involves:

-- Taking a medical history (to determine risk factors and predisposing conditions)
+- determine predisposing risk factors and conditions

-- A physical examination.
+- doing a physical examination.

 Treatment for disc problems

-Some common treatments include:
+Some treatments used for pain relief include:

 Remember, most disc problems resolve without specific treatment.